 Children respect those who respect them.

 Just today, a friend shared a similar story.
 Her brother frequently shames his children.
-When the family gets together, he loudly announces the wrong doings of his children, with no insight to the damage it does.
+When the family gets together, he loudly announces the wrongdoings of his children, with no insight into the damage it does.
 The children stand listening with eyes cast downward.
-Is it any wonder that young people in these situations grow into adults with self-doubt, depression and anxiety?
+Is it any wonder that young people in these situations grow into adults with self-doubt, depression, and anxiety?

 When we talk about disrespectful children, we must look at parenting.
 Solid parenting shows children respect and empathy.
 When a parent truly gives respect to a child, they receive it back.
 When this becomes the norm for the household, we see young people grow up with a loving value system that makes a difference in the world.
 However, when children are shamed, humiliated and then silenced, it represses the harm that may re-surface later in life.
 If this happens, it can be in the form of self-destruction or cruelty to others.